kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/pods.md

 192.168.99.100
 ```

-Now you know the ip number and port number you should be using, So you can test the endpoint either via a web browser, or with curl:
+Now you know the ip number and port number that you should be using, you can now test the endpoint either via a web browser, or with curl:

 ```bash
 $ curl http://192.168.99.100:31000